SeryioGonzalez/Azure_IoT_Lab/storage/README.md

 ## Create an Storage Account in the Azure portal

 Look for **Storage Account** in the Azure Portal.
 Click "Add" in order to create your Storage Account.
-Use the resource group previously used and name the storage account **icaiiotgroupX**, where X is your group ID.
+Use the resource group previously used and name the storage account **icaiiotlabgroupX**, where X is your group ID.
 Select **LRS** as Replication option.

 ![Snapshot](../images/storage-3.PNG)